LappleApple/awesome-leading-and-managing/Motivation-Retention.md

 - [Habits vs Goals: A Look at the Benefits of a Systematic Approach to Life](https://www.farnamstreetblog.com/2017/06/habits-vs-goals/) - by Farnham Street.
 Takeaway: "Habits are processes operating in the background that power our lives.
 Good habits help us reach our goals.
 Bad ones hinder us.
 Either way, habits powerfully influence our automatic behavior."

+- [How to Foster Talent through a Growth Mindset and Grit](http://blog.bonus.ly/how-to-foster-talent-through-a-growth-mindset-and-grit) - by Jessica Collins.
+Takeaway: "[L]eaders can leverage growth mindset and grit to better develop talent and drive performance.
+This article outlines what it takes to build a culture of continuous improvement, among other evidence-based practices."

 - [How to Tell the Truth](https://a16z.com/2017/07/27/how-to-tell-the-truth/) - by Ben Horowitz.
 Takeaway: Do not lie to your people when it comes to telling bad news, but attach meaning to it.

 - [Moving Motivators](https://management30.com/practice/moving-motivators/) - by Jurgen Appelo.
 A fun exercise you can use with your team to understand which values and aspirations motivate them—status, freedom, power, etc.